SalvatoreRa/tutorial/artificial intelligence/FAQ.md

  ![KAN introduction](https://github.com/SalvatoreRa/tutorial/blob/main/images/KAN_introduction.png?raw=true) * from [the original papers](https://arxiv.org/pdf/2404.19756)*

 KANs are based in joining the Kolmogorov-Arnold Representation (KAR) theorem with B-splines.
-At each edge of the neural network we use B-splines at each edge of each neuron so as to porter learn B-spline activation function.
+At each edge of the neural network, we use B-splines at each edge of each neuron so as to porter learn B-spline activation function.
 In other words, the model learns the decomposition of the data (our pie) into a series of b-splines (our ingredients).

 ![KAN versus MLP](https://github.com/SalvatoreRa/tutorial/blob/main/images/KAN_vs_MLP.png?raw=true) * from [the original papers](https://arxiv.org/pdf/2404.19756)*